TheUKDave/django-test/README.md

 ### Task 2

 The accounts app has a tests.py, which has 2 tests, one of which fails.

+Why does the test fail?
-Change the application to fix the test.
+How can you change the application to fix the test?

 ### Task 3